You’re planning a trip to Germany. What should you pack?!

 6. Travel Wrap Scarf

-I’m eyeing this travel blanket/wrap scarf for my next trip!
+For an upcoming trip I just got this lightweight travel wrap scarf.
+It’s big enough to use as a lightweight wrap in warmer weather and a scarf in cooler weather.
+I’m eyeing this travel blanket/wrap scarf for my next trip.
 You can use it as a travel blanket on the plane and then as a travel wrap, scarf or shawl while traveling.

 7. Travel Journal

-This is one of the most important things I take traveling!
-I love sitting down in a cafe or even on a park bench and jotting down notes about my day…and then having a wonderful memory of my travels to look at weeks, months, years later!
+This is one of the most important things I take traveling.
+I love sitting down in a cafe or even on a park bench and jotting down notes about my day…and then having a wonderful memory of my travels to look at weeks, months, years later.
 The travel journal I’ve linked to is one I created.
-Click here to read reviews!
+Click here to get one for your trip.

 Clothes & Shoes